BRAIN-LAB-UoL/.github/profile/README.md

-# Welcome to the GitHub for the University of Liverpool BRAIN Lab
+# The University of Liverpool BRAIN Lab

-<p align="justify"> This page serves as a place for members of the BRAIN Lab to share code, tutorials, data, and publications with members of the public.</p>
+<p align="justify"> Welcome to the GitHub page for the BRAIN Lab, based in the University of Liverpool, UK.
+This page serves as a place for lab members to share code, tutorials, data, and publications with members of the public. </p>
 <!--

 **Here are some ideas to get you started:**